 glossary of art and framing

-Most industries have their own unique language and a glossary of art and framing terms is essential to having an understanding of the materials and methods employed.
+Most industries have their own unique language and a glossary of art and framing terms is essential to have an understanding of the materials and methods employed.
 If you are unfamiliar with some of the more basic lingo, here are some definitions to help you.

 The thickness of a standard rag mat.
 It is also comparable in thickness to most other matboards.